-- (1) the appointment, compensation, retention and oversight of the work of the independent registered public accounting firm engaged for the purpose of preparing and issuing an audit report on our annual financial statements; - (2) reviewing the independence of the independent registered public accounting firm and taking, or recommending that our Board of Directors take, appropriate action to oversee their independence; - (3) approving, in advance, all audit and non-audit services to be performed by the independent registered public accounting firm; - (4) overseeing our accounting and financial reporting processes and the audits of our financial statements; - (5) establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal control or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - (6) engaging independent counsel and other advisers as the Audit Committee deems necessary;
+- (1) the appointment, compensation, retention and oversight of the work of the independent registered public accounting firm engaged for the purpose of preparing and issuing an audit report on our annual financial statements; - (2) reviewing the independence of the independent registered public accounting firm and taking, or recommending that our Board of Directors take, appropriate action to oversee their independence;

-- (7) determining compensation of the independent registered public accounting firm, compensation of advisors hired by the Audit Committee and ordinary administrative expenses; - (8) reviewing and assessing the adequacy of the Audit Committee's formal written charter on an annual basis; - (9) monitoring risks related to the Company's financial statements, the financial reporting process, accounting, legal and regulatory matters; and - (10) handling such other matters that are specifically delegated to the Audit Committee by our Board of Directors from time to time.
+- (3) approving, in advance, all audit and non-audit services to be performed by the independent registered public accounting firm; - (4) overseeing our accounting and financial reporting processes and the audits of our financial statements; - (5) establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal control or auditing matters and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - (6) engaging independent counsel and other advisers as the Audit Committee deems necessary; - (7) determining compensation of the independent registered public accounting firm, compensation of advisors hired by the Audit Committee and ordinary administrative expenses; - (8) reviewing and assessing the adequacy of the Audit Committee's formal written charter on an annual basis; - (9) reviewing policies for risk assessment and risk management and management's monitoring and controlling of risk exposure, including the structure and sufficiency of the Company's risk control organization, any significant changes to corporate risk control policies and significant risk control issues; and - (10) handling such other matters as are specifically delegated to the Audit Committee by our Board of Directors from time to time.

-Our Board of Directors adopted a written charter for our Audit Committee, which is available to our stockholders and other interested parties at the Investor Relations tab on our web site at www.prestigebrandsinc.com or is also available in print to any stockholder or other interested party who makes such a request to the Company's Secretary.
+Our Board of Directors adopted a written charter for our Audit Committee, which is available to our stockholders and other interested parties at the Investor Relations tab on our website at www.prestigebrands.com or is also available in print to any stockholder or other interested party who makes such a request to the Company's Secretary.
 PricewaterhouseCoopers LLP currently serves as our independent registered public accounting firm.
-The Audit Committee met five times during 2010.
+The Audit Committee met nine times during 2011.